Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 Last updated

-Wondering what's best, Wise (formerly TransferWise) vs international bank transfer?
+Wondering what's best, Wise vs international bank transfer?
 Or perhaps you're wondering if using Wise is worth it compared to sending money with your bank?

 Let's get started.

+💰 Price: Your recipient may get more with Wise.
 We compared Wise to leading UK banks to see the costs of sending £1,000, £5,000 and £10,000 to an account held in USD.
-We found that Wise's costs are around 3% - 4% cheaper than banks.
-The largest difference was when sending £10,000 with Lloyds.
-In this example, your recipient could get over 400 dollars more if you choose Wise instead.
+We found that Wise had lower overall costs in the transfers we modeled.

-Transparency: With Wise you always know how much you pay; Wise always display their fees before you complete the transfer, and there are no intermediary costs to pay.
-Bank international transfers usually include an exchange rate markup, and may incur intermediary fees if they’re sent using SWIFT.
-We’ll cover this more later.
+🔍 Transparency: With Wise you know how much you pay; Wise displays the fees before you complete the transfer, and there are no intermediary costs to pay.
+Bank international transfers may include an exchange rate markup, and may incur intermediary fees if they're sent using SWIFT.
+We'll cover this more later.

-Ease of use: Setting up a Wise account is done online or via the Wise app.
-You’ll need to get your account verified - which can be instant or may take up to 2 days.
+📱 Ease of use: Signing up is done online or via the Wise app.
+You'll need to get your account verified - which can be instant or may take up to 2 days.
 Banks may also need to ask for verification when you send a payment, to comply with financial legislation.

 Amount & Currency